 Our quest to continually challenge the status quo in pursuit of new goals is evident in our holistic approach to vehicle development: Our work begins right from the planning stage for the vehicle architecture of a new Mercedes-Benz model.
 In this way we ensure that AMG’s requirements are already taken into consideration in the development of the series production vehicles.
 This is without parallel in the performance vehicles market.
 Every Mercedes-AMG is developed and built in its entirety in Affalterbach.
 The perfect matching and coordination of all components gives rise to a vehicle that is not only a delight to drive on the road, but is also able to assert itself on the race track.
 Its superior technologies enable an intensive driving experience that is to the target group’s taste.

-Over 800 of our 1,500 employees work in the development area, contributing the core competencies that make our exceptional performance possible.
+Nearly one third of our 2,000 employees work in the development area, contributing the core competencies that make our exceptional performance possible.
 On the basis of this expertise, we develop vehicles with a very special DNA: the AMG DNA.
 Our spirit unfolds in the four dimensions of our vehicle development process: drive systems, driving dynamics, sound and design.

 Power must be released.
 On the street.

 The engine forms the core of the AMG drive system.
 But it takes the precise interplay between clutch, transmission, drive shaft and differential – the entire drivetrain – to apply the engine’s power to the road.
 Which gives rise to the question: how directly can acceleration be felt?
 With a Mercedes-AMG, it is a tangible physical experience: direct, powerful, impressive.
 Courtesy of the unique AMG Performance drives.
 From a 4-cylinder through a V6 and V8 to a V12.
 They all stand for dynamic response and high agility, combined with superlative performance and maximum efficiency.